meleu/gostack-bootcamp-notes/level-02/99-gobarber-backend-summary.md

   - encrypt password (using `{ hash } from 'bcryptjs'`)

 - In the `users.routes`, make use of the `CreateUserService` and create a new user. **Note**: do not give the password in the response.

+### Handling Errors

+- Create the `src/errors/AppError.ts`.

+- Add the global exception handler in the `src/server.ts`.

+- Test the exception handler by trying to creat an user with invalid input.

 ### Authentication